-- (1) Students must gain 43 credits or more out of 46 credits, the required number for graduation in Liberal Arts Education subjects. - (2)Students must gain 10 credits or more in the first group of specialized basic subjects - (3) Students must gain all of the required credits in Machine Design and Drawing, CAD, Mechanical Engineering Design and Production, Machine Shop Training, Experiments in Mechanical Engineering II. - (4) Students must gain 13 credits or more out of 17 credits, the required number in the second group of specialized basic subjects. - (5) Students must gain a total of 68 units or more in specialized basic subjects and specialized subjects. - o How it is assigned
+- (1) Students must gain 43 credits or more out of 46 credits, the required number for graduation in Liberal Arts Education subjects. - (2)Students must gain 10 credits or more in the first group of specialized basic subjects - (3) Students must gain all of the required credits in Machine Design and Drawing, CAD, Mechanical Engineering Design and Production, Machine Shop Training, Experiments in Mechanical Engineering I, and Experiments in Mechanical Engineering II. - (4) Students must gain 13 credits or more out of 17 credits, the required number in the second group of specialized basic subjects. - (5) Students must gain a total of 68 units or more in specialized basic subjects and specialized subjects. - o How it is assigned